P站视频

 This surgery can be done in different ways.

-The standard approach has been through a median sternotomy.
-This is a long incision (cut) down the middle of the chest that splits the sternum (breast bone).
+The standard approach has been through a long incision (cut) down the middle of the chest that splits the sternum (breastbone).
+This approach is called a median sternotomy.

 Sometimes, chemotherapy may be given before surgery to try to shrink the tumor so that it can be more easily and completely removed.
 This is known as neoadjuvant therapy.